Epidemiology Graduate Programs and Schools in Houston

-Earning an epidemiology degree may develop students' understanding of the causes, spread, prevention and treatment of diseases in a population.
-Epidemiology schools covers subjects such as infection control, population biology, community outreach, health resource allocation, and health policy to prepare students to fight these and other diseases.
+Earning an epidemiology degree may develop students’ understanding of the causes, spread, prevention and treatment of diseases in a population.
+Epidemiology programs cover subjects such as infection control, population biology, community outreach, health resource allocation, and health policy to prepare students to fight these and other diseases.
 Epidemiologists may also study and address chronic illnesses such as cancer, heart disease and diabetes.

 Most epidemiology programs are available at either the Masters or PhD levels, since a career in this field requires education beyond the bachelors.
 At these levels, students might explore the relationship of disease to human populations, and, methods for how to study those linkages.
 Through theory and application-based scientific research, students may develop a grasp of disease risk factors and how to implement control and preventative measures.